Last Week in Pony - July 23, 2017

 Items of note

-- Alpine Linux support has landed on master and will be released in Pony 0.16.0.
+- Alpine Linux support has landed on main and will be released in Pony 0.16.0.
 Thanks to Dipin Hora for doing the initial work.

 - LLVM 4.0 support is on the way.
 Gordon Tisher picked this up and ran with it when no one else had time.
 When this gets merged, everyone should drop Gordon a note of thanks.
 I’ll do mine now: Thanks Gordon!
 You rock!